 3 Easy Lunch Ideas for Work

 There are many benefits to packing lunch, but we still haven’t addressed one of the main reasons people don’t pack lunch: lack of inspiration.
 It can be hard to find easy lunch ideas for work, so we’ve gathered a couple options to get you started.
-Here’s three easy lunch ideas for work that all take less than 30 minutes to prepare.
+Here are three easy lunch ideas for work that all take less than 30 minutes to prepare.
 There’s a variety of hot and cold meals so that you can pick what works best for you.
 Happy lunch packing!

 1. Pita Pockets